ironnysh/playground-demo-handover/README.md

 Demonstrate how to use WordPress Playground for interactive project handovers.

-In this demo, we create a post that explains to the user how to update the data of a custom plugin.
+In this demo, I create a post that explains to the user how to update the data of a custom plugin.

+Read the step-by-step tutorial on the WordPress Developer Blog: [How to use WordPress Playground for interactive demos](https://developer.wordpress.org/news/2024/04/25/how-to-use-wordpress-playground-for-interactive-demos/).

 ### Themes